 THIEF MUSIC Unplugged from 19.00

-Charlotte Sverdrup has worked as a commercial photographer for 12 years whilst working simultaneously on her own photographic projects, which have been exhibited in Oslo and London and will be exhibited in New York in November.
+Charlotte Sverdrup has worked as a commercial photographer for 12 years whilst working simultaneously on her own photographic projects, which have been exhibited in Oslo, London and New York.

 The backdrop for this series is the beautiful moon-like landscape of Hardangervidda which she began photographing after she started snow kiting.
 Charlotte´s interest in kiting and her relationship with nature has been a therapeutic journey which has been as much about fear as it has about joy.
 As a seven year old child, her first ever sailing trip turned into a terrifying experience after her boat capsized.
 It would take several years before she decided to venture out onto the water again.
 She experienced the same terrifying fear once more, this time attached to a kite.
 Stormy weather and a rookie error resulted in the wind grabbing the kite and pulling her along at high speed.
 This time she reacted differently and felt that she took back the control she once lost.
 Control against the forces of nature and the paralysing fear she had felt as a child on the boat.